 For the careful observer Fiji is an amazing area for macro organisms; nudibranchs, flatworms and crinoids can be seen on every dive.
 Once you are trained to really look at an area of reef, a whole dive can be spent on one coral head, revealing complex interactions a passing diver would never be aware of.

-Our trained staff, and on the expeditions the Marine Biologist, are on hand to help you reach that level of awareness, and to assist in making identifications after dives, to open up the amazing underwater world that is Fiji.
+Most resort shave at least a trained staff members, and on some of the expeditions there is a Marine Biologist, are on hand to help you reach that level of awareness, and to assist in making identifications after dives, to open up the amazing underwater world that is Fiji.